patiljaykumar/patiljaykumar/README.md

 ---

 **Aspiring Network Security Engineer with a passion for securing networks and ensuring the protection of sensitive data.
 With CCNA and CCNP training, I am dedicated to mastering the latest security protocols and technologies.
-I thrive on solving complex security challenges and am constantly exploring ways to enhance network infrastructure through advanced security measures and automation.
+I thrive on solving complex security challenges and am constantly exploring ways to enhance network infrastructure through advanced security measures and automation**

 ---